 NIELS BOHR ARCHIVE / AMERICAN INSTITUTE OF PHYSICS / SCIENCE PHOTO LIBRARY NIELS BOHR ARCHIVE / AMERICAN INSTITUTE OF PHYSICS / SCIENCE PHOTO LIBRARY

 Niels Bohr.
-Historical portrait of the Danish physicist Niels Henrik David Bohr (1885-1962).
+Portrait of the Danish physicist Niels Henrik David Bohr (1885-1962) on a ski slope.
 Bohr was one of the most respected theoretical physicists of the 20th century.
 He is famous for his 1913 model of the hydrogen atom.
 This used quantized (discrete) energy levels for electrons orbiting the nucleus, thus explaining the hydrogen line spectrum.
 Bohr received the 1922 Nobel Prize for Physics.
 In 1943 he fled Denmark for the USA, assisting in research on the atomic bomb.
-Photographed in Copenhagen, Denmark, in 1926.
+Photographed in Norway in 1933.

 Model release not available.
 Property release not required.